 However, if you have a powerful blender, you can skip this step by blending directly after washing them well.
 The machine, being so thick due to its fibers, may have a hard time working.
 Therefore, to help this process and make the machine work better, a little bit of water is added.
 This way you will obtain a smooth and homogeneous puree.

 It is a simple dough that requires few ingredients, it is easy and fast to make.
 As a result, a dry dough is obtained, which is not sticky.
 The amount of liquid is enough so the dough is easy to stretch and then, when it is cooked, it maintains that flexibility that characterizes them.
 In addition, having a fair amount of liquid will not require excess flour when stretching as well.

 For the dough to become flexible it is necessary for gluten to develop and this is achieved by kneading.
 Kneading tightens the dough and this makes it difficult to stretch (retract).
 Therefore, once its preparation is finished, a correct rest is necessary for the dough to relax.

 Once the dough is ready to speed up the times in a practical way, it is convenient to divide it into equal portions and make a bun with each of them.
-Then after the break, it proceed to stretch each bun of dough in a circular shape and as thinly as possible.
+Then, after the break, we proceed to stretch each dough bun in a circular shape and as thin as possible.
 When stretching the dough, consider that its size will shrink a bit during cooking.